neildawson/neildawson.github.io/_work/livealerts.md

  When TotallyMoney gained access to a new daily feed of significant credit report changes, we set out to bend this tool for lenders into a customer-centric service, while boosting app engagement.

- Timely messages to customers about meaningful changes in their credit profile easily outperformed our typical reactive emails, and made a great test bed for our first push notifications.
+ Timely emails to customers about meaningful changes in their credit profile easily outperformed our typical reactive emails, and made a great test bed for our first push notifications.
 responsibilities:
   - "Analysed and documented the API"
   - "Jointly selected our first alert"